This Just In: Jack Stauffacher’s Studio

 “Jack called himself a printer first and foremost, but the studio at 300 Broadway was also a library, an academy, an historical atlas of typography and design through the centuries.
 To have had the opportunity to set type by hand or to have printed on one of his presses was to have been part of this special place of culture, knowledge, and craftsmanship.” — Pino Trogu, from his essay in the forthcoming Only on Saturday

 My next visit to 300 Broadway wasn’t until after Jack passed away in 2017 at the age of 96.
-Letterform Archive curator and publisher Rob Saunders and I were invited by his daughter Francesca — who worked alongside Jack as a typesetter for several years — to sort and select items for possible preservation at Letterform Archive.
+Letterform Archive curator and publisher Rob Saunders and I were invited by Jack’s daughter Francesca — who worked alongside Jack as a typesetter for several years — to sort and select items for possible preservation at Letterform Archive.
 While Jack’s absence was palpable, the room looked very much the same as I remembered, packed with objects of personal and historical meaning, each residing for decades with one custodian, now poised to live a new life, in a new space, inspiring new designers.

 Letters to Jack